LISNR/LNRSimpleNotifications/README.md

 ## About LISNR

-LISNR is a startup leveraging high frequency, inaudible sounds waves to transmit data over audio.
-Using our technology we have activated synchronized light shows at concerts, triggered location-based notifications, rewarded music fans with behind-the-scenes content, delivered at-shelf product information, and solved pain points in sports stadiums for the Dallas Cowboys, Swedish House Mafia, Roc Nation, AT&T, Budweiser, and many more.
+LISNR is a startup leveraging ultrasonic audio to transmit data between devices without a network.
+Using our technology we have synchronized light shows on phones at concerts, triggered location-based notifications, rewarded music fans with behind-the-scenes content, delivered at-shelf product information, and made art galleries come alive.

 Want to know more about LISNR?
 Reach out to [inquiries@lisnr.com](inquiries@lisnr.com).